brevzin/cpp_proposals/2996_reflection/reflection.md

    template $splice-specifier$ < $template-argument-list$@~_opt_~@ >
 ```

-[#]{.pnum} `$splice-specifier$` shall not designate an unnamed bit-field, a constructor or destructor, or a constructor template or destructor template.
+[#]{.pnum} The `$splice-specifier$` shall not designate an unnamed bit-field, a constructor or destructor, or a constructor template or destructor template.

 [#]{.pnum} For a `$splice-expression$` of the form `$splice-specifier$`, let `$E$` be the object, value, or entity designated by `$splice-specifier$`.